-While we offer a variety of pricing and utilization options for our imagery and software analytical service offerings, most of our agreements are structured as subscription contracts, followed by usage-based pricing and transactional licenses.
-These options provide customers with flexibility to utilize our imagery and software analytical services in a manner that best suits their business needs.
-We offer pricing tiers that enable the customer to manage collection priorities.
-For example, during critical events, customers may pay a premium to prioritize their monitoring and collection requirements, while at other times, customers can select lower priority collections to allow for more economical utilization.
+We offer a variety of pricing and utilization options for our imagery and software analytical service offerings, including usage-based pricing, subscriptions and transactional licenses.
+These options provide customers flexible options to utilize our imagery and software analytical services in a manner that best suits their business needs.
+We offer a range pricing tiers that enables the customer to manage collection priorities, where during critical events they can pay a premium to prioritize their monitoring and collection requirements.
+At other times, customers can select lower priority collections to allow for more economical utilization.
+We currently derive revenue from variable and fixed pricing plans that allow our customers to choose what matters most to them-platform licensing-levels, priority for imagery tasking, and whether to apply analytics or monitoring capabilities overtop the imaging service.